giantswarm/releases/.github/pull_request_template.md

 `/run releases-test-suites TARGET_SUITES=./providers/capa/standard`

+Which suites run by default depends on the release stage, so the variant suites (`private`, `china`, `cilium-eni-mode`, `on-capa`, `on-capz`) only run once the PR reaches `stage/freeze`.
+The `E2E Coverage` check requires the full set for every new release regardless of stage and lists what is still outstanding, so check it before merging.
+If a suite cannot pass, waive it with a reason using `/waive-suite <provider>/<suite> <reason>`.

 If you want to trigger conformance tests, you can do so by adding a comment similar to the following:

 `/run conformance-tests PROVIDER=capa RELEASE_VERSION=29.1.0`